ashleymoy/ebay-pennyloafers-app/README.md

 This email search is a Python 3 program that searches for Weejuns pennyloafers on eBay and emails the results to me.

+## AWS Branch
+The AWS branch was formatted for use with AWS Lambda and SES (Simple Email Service).
+The daily timer function is triggered by a CloudWatch Events rule.
+The email is sent with boto3

 ## Prerequisites
-Non-built in modules used: smtplib, logging, schedule, requests
+Non-built in modules used: smtplib, logging, schedule, requests, boto3

 ## Usage